 Joel M. Rubenstein

 Joel M. Rubenstein is a founding partner of the law firm of German Rubenstein LLP.
-Mr. Rubenstein serves as Of Counsel with Janet, Janet & Suggs in complex litigation concentrating in the areas of environmental and toxic tort.
+Mr. Rubenstein serves as Of Counsel with Janet, Janet & Suggs, LLC in complex litigation concentrating in the areas of environmental and toxic tort.

 Mr. Rubenstein spent the majority of the previous decade at one of Wall Street’s most prestigious law firms where he represented hedge funds, private equity funds and Fortune 500 companies in a variety of matters.
 Mr. Rubenstein also spent part of the previous decade serving as a pro bono trial attorney for the New York City Law Department, Manhattan Tort Division.
 Mr. Rubenstein’s cases have been covered by The Dayton Daily News, The St. Petersburg Times, The Associated Press, Reuters, and other television, radio and print media nationwide.